How To Write a Cover Letter: Basics and Best Practices

 Find work on Upwork

 If you’re ready for a new career challenge, have you considered transitioning to freelancing?
-As a freelancer, you can do the work you love, work from anywhere, and collaborate with clients from around the world—all while working remotely.
+As a freelancer, you can do the work you love, work from anywhere, and collaborate with clients from around the world — all while working remotely.

-Upwork’s work marketplace can connect you with potential long-term clients who can help your freelance business grow.
+Upwork can connect you with potential long-term clients who can help your freelance business grow.
 Get started by creating a profile.
 Then, use the platform to promote your most in-demand services, build your portfolio, showcase your best work, and confidently embrace new client relationships.
-Refer to this guide to get started: How To Use Upwork as a Freelancer
+Make Upwork your home for your freelance career.

 If you’re communicating with a hiring manager for a job through the Upwork platform, please note that sharing your personal contact information, such as email address, phone number, or LinkedIn profile, is not permitted in cover letters or at any time prior to the start of a contract.
 Additionally, all communication should take place through the Upwork Messages feature.
 Learn more about using Upwork Messages here, and see more details on sharing information on Upwork here.